Stormancer/Sample_DedicatedClientServer-Unreal/README.md

 # Installation
-To use this sample project, you will have to download the latest resource release, and copy and paste the folder Resources into :
+To use this sample project, you will have to download [the correct resource release](https://github.com/Stormancer/Sample_DedicatedClientServer-Unreal/releases "Stormancer Third party release"), and copy and paste the folder Resources into :

 Sample_DedicatedClientServer_Unreal\DedicatedServer\Plugins\UEStormancerPlugin\